openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 ##### Child Aging (zigbee_childtimeout)

-ZigBee routers (and the coordinator) only have room to allow a certain number of devices to join the network via each router - once the child table in a router is full, devices will need to join via another router (assuming the child can communicate via another router).
+Zigbee routers (and the coordinator) only have room to allow a certain number of devices to join the network via each router - once the child table in a router is full, devices will need to join via another router (assuming the child can communicate via another router).
 To avoid the child table becoming full of devices that no longer exist, routers will age out children that do not contact them within a specified period of time.

 Once a child is removed from the child table of a router, it will be asked to rejoin if it tries to communicate with the parent again.
 Setting this time too large may mean that the router fills its tables with devices that no longer exist, while setting it too small can mean devices unnecessarily rejoining the network.

-Note that ZigBee compliant devices should rejoin the network seamlessly, however some non-compliant devices may not rejoin which may leave them unusable without a manual rejoin.
+Note that Zigbee compliant devices should rejoin the network seamlessly, however some non-compliant devices may not rejoin which may leave them unusable without a manual rejoin.

 **Values:** Timeout time in seconds.
 The table below lists the options that are shown in PaperUI and the equivalent values that can be set in a configuration file: